Easy Berry Sauce

 Instructions

 • Bring 2 1/2 cups of berries and all of the sugar to a simmer over medium heat.
 For fresh berries, add 1/4 cup of water.
 If you are using frozen berries, don't add water.
 Cook for two minutes or until sugar is dissolved and berries are cooked through.
-Add remaining 1/2 cup of berries to the mixture and incorporate.
+Add remaining 1/2 cup of berries and stir the vanilla into the mixture and incorporate.
 Serve over cake or ice cream.

 If you like this recipe, please give it a star rating to help other cooks find it!